Can’t view the slideshow on your device? Then view it on Flickr

 The Civil Air Patrol has three missions: aerospace education, cadet programs, and emergency services.
 The aerospace education program provides CAP members and the educational community information about aviation and space activities.

-The second, are cadet programs like the color guard and color guard presentations which are ceremonies performed across the city.
+The second is cadet programs like the color guard and color guard presentations which are ceremonies performed across the city.
 This also includes selling almost 300 wreaths as part of the Wreaths Across America initiative to remember, honor, and teach about the sacrifices of U.S. military veterans, which were then placed in the South Florida National Cemetery.

 “So every time they go, the curriculum gets more challenging, so they’re learning more,” said Levin, who makes it clear that it’s not flying time, or time towards getting a license, but they do get a taste of what it’s all about.
 “Once a cadet turns 18, they actually are certified to be called for missions when planes are down; when there’s a beacon that goes off.
 So they get ground training and they get air training on what to do.”